I miss DUST 514 sometimes...

 We do need some sort of minimum level of education, agreed.
 The problem comes with those students who perform well above or below average in one or more subjects.
 The former gets bored easily and there a may be few resources available to keep them engaged at their higher level which means they get dumbed down by class material that appeals to those performing at or near grade level.
 The latter group will struggle no matter what and will fall farther and farther behind without proper intervention.
 I'm not sure how to implement it effectively, but there almost needs to be some sort of period early on in a class to determine a student's performance.
 Those above average might benefit from learning advanced material that adequately challenges them.
 Those below average would receive instruction that broke down the important aspects in a way that made it easier for them to grasp.
 Like anything else, however, politics and pressures to succeed/pass dictate classroom policy instead at the expense of student performance.The reason I claim this is complex though on a broader scale is that if we did away with state mandated education society would collapse and the wealthy would have an unequal advantage over everyone else in terms of quality education and right now they already do but this would be even more so.

 From my experiences in Finland, this seems spot on.
 When it's time to work, that is done with the appropriate level of seriousness.
 When the work or school day is over, it's time to enjoy one's free time.
-As a result, people seem more laid back when they know how to better separate their work life form their personal/leisurely life.This makes it so that a child can enjoy their free time like adults are permitted to do so when they are done work and fulfill their own interests and pursuits.
+As a result, people seem more laid back when they know how to better separate their work life from their personal/leisurely life.This makes it so that a child can enjoy their free time like adults are permitted to do so when they are done work and fulfill their own interests and pursuits.

 This may fall back on the lack of both financial and home economics education in the STEM era.
 People see how convenient it is to order meal kits without realizing that: (1) They cost more than what it would cost to buy the ingredients at the grocery store, and (2) If they can follow the recipe that comes with the kit, they can just as easily do so with store-bought ingredients.
 In this time of instant pleasure and gratification, however, nobody wants to do anything if it takes "too much time" even if it means doing so for less expense.The other examples I’d take from are Switzerland and Japan.
 I saw in Japan children from a very young age are taught how to make healthy communal meals together.